 Promoting Your Contest

-Any time you run a contest or giveaway you need to make sure you're making the effort to promote it.
+Any time you run a contest or giveaway you will need to make sure that you're making the effort to promote it.
 People won't accidentally stumble upon your contest, you need to get out there and show it to them.

-Promote it On Your Kickstarter Page
+Promote It On Your Kickstarter Page

 People who visit your campaign on Kickstarter are showing at least some level of interest in your project which makes them ideal contest entrants.

-Promoting a contest from a Kickstarter page is as easy as announcing in on your page (or as an update) and linking off to your contest's landing page, whether it be on your own website or one of Gleam's hosted landing pages.
+Promoting a contest from a Kickstarter page is as easy as announcing in on your page (or as an update) and linking off to your contest's landing page, whether it be on your own website or one of Gleam's customisable hosted landing pages.